taboola/goreplay/middleware/README.md

 })
 ```

-This middleware include `searchResponses` helper used to compare values from original and replayed responses.
-It may be helpful if auth system or xsrf protection returns unique tokens in headers or response, and you need to rewrite your requests based on them.
-Because tokens are unique, value contained in original and replayed response will differ, so you need to extract value from both responses, and rewrite requests based on those mappings.
+This middleware includes `searchResponses` helper which is used to compare value of original response with the replayed response.
+If authentication system or xsrf protection returns unique tokens in headers or the response, it will be helpful to rewrite your requests based on them.
+Because tokens are unique, and the value contained in original and replayed responses will be different.
+So, you need to extract value from both responses, and rewrite requests based on those mappings.

 `searchResponses` accepts request id, regexp pattern for searching the compared value (should include capture group), and callback which returns both original and replayed matched value.